-Using the largest dataset to date of European ancestry participants from the general population with pulmonary function (FEV1/FVC and FEV1), smoking, and genetic data, we identified a gene-by-smoking interaction effect on FEV1/FVC by using a genetic risk score composed of 26 SNPs identified and replicated in a prior GWAS meta-analysis of marginal genetic effects.
-Replication study showed interaction effect estimates in the same direction as the discovery study, though analyses including more participants would be necessary to strength the replication evidence for interaction effects.
-To our knowledge, our study is the first to report a synergistic action of genes and smoking on pulmonary function, i.e. the reduction in FEV1/FVC due to smoking is greater among individuals who are genetically predisposed to lower FEV1/FVC ratio.
+Using the largest dataset to date of European ancestry participants from the general population with pulmonary function (FEV1/FVC and FEV1), smoking and genetic data, we identified a gene-by-smoking interaction effect on FEV1/FVC by using a GRS composed of 26 SNPs identified and replicated in a prior GWAS meta-analysis of marginal genetic effects.
+To our knowledge, our study is the first to report a synergistic action of genes and smoking on pulmonary function (i.e. the reduction in FEV1/FVC as a result of smoking is greater among individuals who are genetically predisposed to lower FEV1/FVC ratio).
 Our study also highlights the importance of developing and applying alternative strategies to evaluate interaction effects for lung phenotypes along with other complex traits and diseases.
 The genetic risk score-based approach enabled us to identify an interaction when the standard univariate test (i.e. evaluating each single genetic variant for interaction independently) failed to identify any interactions.